CN3ves/5-/docs/index.md

   2. Training (+1 level) on another skill of the tier before upgrading.
   3. A new ability at tier 0 and level 0 attached to your skill.
 These abilities should provide special effects on top of the base skill.

 *For example*: A character with the Use Poisons skills at tier 0 and level 3 rolls double 4s.
 As such, the character upgrades the skill from Use Poisons(3) to Use Poisons(4:0).
-This notation shows the level of the skill for each tier unlocked, so if the player may use Use Poisons at tier 0 level 4 or at tier 1 level 0, depending on the situation, since these tiers reflect the use of more powerfull poisons and the different [safety methods associated with handling them](https://en.wikipedia.org/wiki/Biosafety_level).
+This notation shows the level of the skill for each tier unlocked, so if the player may use Use Poisons at tier 0 level 4 or at tier 1 level 0, depending on the situation, since these tiers reflect the use of stronger poisons and the different [safety methods associated with handling them](https://en.wikipedia.org/wiki/Biosafety_level).

 **Training**: Characters can only use skills that reflect their concept and background. *An uneducated tribal warrior may automatically fail magic/technological skills and some "civilised" knowledge (dynastic succession rules) and social skills (court etiquette) for example*.
 As such, all characters are considered untrained in these skills unless otherwised stated.
 All characters are allowed to train and study to unlock skills as fitting to the story and game setting.

 ### 1.5 Character abilities
 [top](#table-of-contents)

-With skills being all the actions that a charatcer may do, abilities are the extra twist the charatcer adds to the skill.
-Abilites provide the opportunity to add special effects to a skill, reflecting the character improvement and mastery, his personal take on the way skills can be used.
+With skills being all the actions that a character may do, abilities are the extra twist the character adds to the skill.
+Abilities provide the opportunity to add special effects to a skill, reflecting the character improvement and mastery, his personal take on the way skills can be used.
 As such, abilities are *attached* to a given skill.
-Despide the similarities, abilities progression differes from skill progression as:
+Despite the similarities, abilities progression differs from skill progression as:

   1. Abilities' level is capped to -1 the level of the skill it is attached.
 As such, that do not reach the maximum level (roll double 6 only to level up) and do not provide the maximum level +1 bonus.
   2. Upgrading an ability to the next tier does not provide training to a skill or a new ability, it simply unlocks a more higher tier version of the ability.